Tdude/stegetfore-headless-wp/README.md

 ## Overview

-Contact Form 7 (CF7) is a popular WordPress plugin for creating forms, but it doesn't natively support headless implementations (as I know of).
+Contact Form 7 (CF7) is a WordPress plugin for creating forms and send email, but it doesn't natively support headless implementations (as I know of).
 The custom endpoints and components in this theme bridge this gap, allowing you to use CF7 forms in a decoupled frontend.

 ## API Endpoints